 I don't speak English well.
 Can I get help in my own language?

-Shelters and programs for battered women also should get you an interpreter if you need one.
+Shelters and programs for survivors of domestic violence also should get you an interpreter if you need one.

-If you are hearing impaired you can call the Mass.
-Commission for the Deaf and Hard of Hearing in Boston at 1-800-882-1155 (voice) or 1-800-530-7570 (tty) for information about getting interpreters.
+If you are hearing impaired you can call the Massachusetts Commission for the Deaf and Hard of Hearing at 1-800-882-1155 (voice) or 1-800-530-7570 (tty) or review this state website for information about getting interpreters.

-Call one of the organizations listed above in Who can I call with questions about immigration issues?
+Call one of the organizations listed in Who can I call with questions about immigration issues?
 They may be able to help you file for immigration status under the Violence Against Women Act.